elenasaenz/salas-acces/README.md

 This database will be updated with the extracted data (artist, venue, and date) for subsequent analysis and visualization.

 ## Requested Permissions
-We are requesting both the Page Public Content Access and pages_read_engagement permissions to retrieve public posts from Facebook and Instagram Pages.
+We are requesting both the Page Public Content Access and Instagram Public Content Access permissions to retrieve public posts from Facebook and Instagram Pages.
 This permission will allow our tool to collect public posts related to concerts held at ACCES venues and extract relevant data to be stored in our database.

 ## System Description